 If you’re constantly trying to lose weight while staying very active, you might be unknowingly underfueling your body—which can lead to serious consequences.

-Failing to eat enough to meet both your biological and training demands means you may have just enough energy for activities like lifting, swimming, or running but not enough to keep your organ systems functioning optimally.
-This can push your body into a state of low energy availability (LEA), where it lacks sufficient energy to support all the physiological functions necessary for optimal health.
+Failing to eat enough to meet both your biological and training demands means you may have just enough energy for activities such as lifting, swimming, or running, but not enough to keep your organ systems functioning optimally.
+This can push your body into a state of low energy availability (LEA), in which it lacks sufficient energy to support all the physiological functions necessary for optimal health.

 “Your health and long-term well-being are far more important than short-term performance or appearance,” Mary Curristin, a nutritionist at ART Health Solutions, told The Epoch Times.